StackExchange/dnscontrol/documentation/preview-push.md

 a domain outside of DNSControl.

 `--no-populate` -- Do not auto-create non-existing zones at the provider.
-Normally non-existant zones are automatically created at a provider (unless the provider does not implement zone creation).
+Normally non-existent zones are automatically created at a provider (unless the provider does not implement zone creation).
 This flag disables that feature.

 `--full` -- Add headings, providers names, notifications of no changes, etc. to the output.
-Normallly the output of `preview`/`push` is extremely brief.
+Normally the output of `preview`/`push` is extremely brief.
 This makes the output more verbose.
 Useful for debugging.

 `--bindserial value` -- Force BIND serial numbers to this value.
 Normally the BIND provider generates SOA serial numbers automatically.
-This flag forces the serial number generater to output the value specified for all domains.
+This flag forces the serial number generator to output the value specified for all domains.
 This is generally used for reproducibility in testing pipelines.

 `--report name` -- (`push` only!)
 Generate a machine-parseable report of